 - Title: Title must be initial caps throughout.
 Example: Molecular Mechanisms of Autophagy in Breast Cancer

-- Abstracts must be submitted properly.
+- Late-breaking abstracts must be submitted properly.
 The online system is a database with data fields (title, author 1, author 2, author 3, etc.) that are used to generate the printed abstracts.
 Therefore, pay careful attention to the submission instructions and to the submission process.
 Ask for technical support (see link at top of submission screens) if you are not sure.

 - Abstract Limits:

 - Abstract Content: 300 words